NBKRedSpy/ConsistentTravelTime/README.md

 * When ending a navigation, the time to the planet is the "Jump Distance", which is anywhere from 1 to 16 days.
 * When aborting a jump and traveling to the system, the time to planet is the "Planet Cost", which is generally 3 days.

-This mod allows the user to use either the Planet Cost or Jump Distance and defaults to Planet Cost.
+This mod changes the travel time to the planet to always use either the Planet Cost or Jump Distance.
+The default setting is Planet Cost.
 This mod does not affect the time required to travel from the planet to the jump ship, which is always Jump Distance.

 # Settings